A study sponsored by the College of Physicians and Surgeons of Ontario found that women who had undergone abortion

 Estrogen is a known carcinogen.
-When a pregnancy is suddenly interrupted by abortion, especially in the first trimester, the cancer-vulnerable breast tissue becomes overexposed to estrogen, and increases the risk of breast cancer.
-Abortion as a risk factor in breast cancer has been supported by more than (20) peer-reviewed, published scientific studies.
+When a pregnancy is suddenly interrupted by abortion, especially before the 32nd week, the cancer-vulnerable breast tissue remains in an immature stage(breast lobule maturation is completed at 32 weeks gestation) while being exposed to high levels of estrogen.
+This results in an exponentially higher risk of breast cancer.
+Abortion as a risk factor in breast cancer has been supported by more than 20 peer-reviewed, published scientific studies.
 The scientific studies average a 30% increased risk of breast cancer due to abortion.(3) Therefore, we can say that carrying a child to term presents far less health risk than does abortion.

-To learn more about the abortion-breast cancer link, visit www.abortionbreastcancer.com.
+To learn more about the abortion-breast cancer link, visit www.abortionbreastcancer.ca, www.abortionbreastcancer.com, and www.hushfilm.com.

 Despite the rhetoric of pro-choice politicians and the abortion industry, those who are getting abortions are not doing so because of freedom of choice.
 They're doing so because they feel they have no freedom and no choice.
 Women are doing so out of desperation.

 Most women getting abortions feel hemmed in by outside pressures.
 Very often it is a boyfriend coercing her to get the abortion.
 Sometimes young women will even feel pressured by a family doctor or a parent who suggests that her life circumstances are not conducive to having a baby.
 Other times it is the fear and uncertainty of external circumstances.